MrRooten/burp-rs/README.md

-# burp-rs //debug version, a lots of changes may not Forward Compatible and lots of unwrap not handle
+# burp-rs //debug version, a lots of changes may not Forward Compatible and lots of unwrap not handle and welcome advice for improving this project

 burpsuite-like tools.
 Because the burp extension is hard to debug, so I write a burp-like tool